The Foreign Tax Credit: What Expats Need to Know

 - How to Calculate the Foreign Tax Credit

 - Does the Foreign Tax Credit Carry Over?

 - Get Expert Help with Your Foreign Tax Credit with Greenback!

 One of the most common problems US expats face is double taxation—paying taxes twice on the same income.
 Fortunately, the IRS offers multiple tax credits and deductions to help expats avoid this costly burden.
 One example is the Foreign Tax Credit (Form 1116).
 Using this credit, many Americans living abroad are able to erase their US tax debt entirely.

-The Foreign Tax Credit lets US expats use their foreign income tax obligations to offset their US tax debt.
+The Foreign Tax Credit (FTC) lets US expats use their foreign income tax obligations to offset their US tax debt.
 To get a better understanding of how the Foreign Tax Credit works, we need to take a look at how tax deductions and tax credits work in general.

-Because the Foreign Tax Credit is a tax credit, it will reduce your final tax bill by whatever amount you can claim, dollar for dollar.
-If you owe $2,000 in US taxes but can claim a $500 Foreign Tax Credit, you’ll only have to pay $1,500 ($2,000 – $500 = $1,500).
+For Example, If you owe $2,000 in US taxes but can claim a $500 Foreign Tax Credit, you’ll only have to pay $1,500 ($2,000 – $500 = $1,500).